 If you have already selected a vehicle routing profile, but would like to create a new one, tap New at the top of the Vehicle Routing Profiles screen.

 The Select Vehicle Type screen is displayed, allowing you to select the vehicle profile that most closely resembles the vehicle that you will be driving: Heavy Duty, Medium Duty, Light Duty, or Auto.
 The vehicle type that you select will be used as the basis for the new profile that you are creating.

 Below are the routing profile settings that you can make once you have selected a vehicle type.

 Routing preferences allow you to specify the type of routes that you want CoPilot to calculate.
 Depending upon the type of vehicle that you have selected, you can choose from one of three ways for CoPilot to calculate routes—Practical, Shortest or Fastest.
 (Fastest is not recommended for Truck profiles.)

 A practical route is the quickest route that is suitable for a truck.
 It favors major roads and primary roads, and only uses local and secondary roads if they are essential to reaching your destination.
 Practical routes consider distance, road classification, terrain, urban or rural classifications, and truck-restricted roads.

 The shortest route is the one that CoPilot calculates to minimize the total distance traveled.
 This setting generates a straighter route; depending upon the roads that the route consists of.
 The journey may take longer than the other routes that are available.

 If ActiveTraffic (additional license required) has been enabled, you will also be able to select Enable ActiveRoutes.
 This uses historical road speeds to help improve the route selected by avoiding historically slower routes.
-For more information relating to ActiveTraffic, see Viewing real-time traffic information.
+For more information relating to ActiveTraffic, see Viewing Real-Time Traffic Information.